Jrrd/group-music-queue/README.md

 This was started as a fun project.
 Our initial goal was to create a network resource that will play a shared music queue that is populated by one or more network clients.

+To install necessary dependencies, run the following command:

+	npm install

 Seems like we will have multiple components: